justynakantyka/webdriverio-tests/README.md

 # webdriverio-tests

-This repository contains test suites developed with WebdriverIO 8, specifically crafted to practice test automation skills on the saucelab.com website.
+This repository contains test suites developed with WebdriverIO 8, created to practice test automation skills on the saucelab.com website.

 ## Table of contents
 * [Requirements](#requirements)